 7. Satellogic (Argentina, Growing EU Presence) — Cost-Efficient High-Frequency Imaging

-Satellogic has launched over 53 satellites to date, building one of the largest sub-meter resolution Earth observation constellations outside of established US providers.
-The company’s NextGen platform delivers 30cm multispectral and hyperspectral imagery at a cost point designed to make frequent, high-resolution monitoring economically viable for a broader range of customers.
+Satellogic has put over 53 satellites into orbit, building one of the largest sub-meter resolution Earth observation constellations outside the established US providers.
+The NextGen platform delivers 30cm multispectral and hyperspectral imagery at price points designed to make frequent, high-resolution monitoring viable for a much broader set of customers.

-While headquartered in Argentina, Satellogic has been expanding its European presence through partnerships and customer engagements, positioning itself as a cost-competitive alternative to Airbus and Maxar imagery for European customers.
-The company’s vertical integration, including designing and manufacturing its own satellites, gives it a cost structure advantage that translates into more accessible pricing.
+The company is headquartered in Argentina but has been building its European presence through partnerships and customer engagements.
+It’s positioning itself as a cost-competitive alternative to Airbus and Maxar for European buyers.
+Vertical integration (Satellogic designs and manufactures its own satellites) gives it a cost structure advantage that translates directly into lower pricing.

 Key strengths: